 - Shredded raw ingredients like carrot or apple can be processed in bulk and frozen, but will have a different texture than fresh.
 This softness can be helpful for handling in doughs.
 Extra moisture may affect the required amount of flour and/or baking characteristics.

-- Fruits for pureeing can be fresh or frozen (self-stored or purchased).
+- Fruits and veggies for puree can be fresh or frozen (self-stored or purchased).
 Frozen is often more economical, depending on seasonal availability.
 Defrost prior to pureeing.
 If you’re a tad short on the measurement and don’t want to defrost and puree more, unsweetened applesauce makes a handy top-up for pureed fruit.
-You can also puree in bulk and freeze in cubes for future ready use if you have excess fruit.
+You can also puree in bulk and freeze in cubes for future ready use.
+It’s great for shopping sales, prepping while things are in local season, or if you have excess fruits or veggies from the garden.
 Or just want to avoid washing the food processor every time.
 No?
 Just Me?
 Haha!

 Homemade Dog Treat Making Shortcuts and Time Savers